 Margie Newgard (Pascual), PA graduated from the University of California San Diego in 2007 with a BS in Biochemistry/Chemistry.
 Upon graduation, she joined Parexel International, working in clinical research for early drug development for three years before completing a Masters degree in Physician Assistant Studies at Oregon Health and Sciences University in 2012.
 Her passion lies in preventive care, and she believes that educating and serving the pediatric population may have the greatest impact.
 Margie was raised in Los Angeles, and the city’s unique diversity has shaped her interest in working with people of various cultural backgrounds.
 She loves to travel, eat, cook, practice yoga, and hike around the beautiful northwest.

 Dr. Kate Raineri, PsyD, (Psychologist Resident) received dual bachelor’s degrees in Liberal Arts and Psychology from Oregon State University in 2008 and 2012, respectively.
 She went on to receive her master’s and doctoral degrees from Pacific University’s APA-accredited Clinical Psychology program where she was a member of the Child Track and completed additional coursework in child development and psychopathology.
 Her master’s thesis and doctoral dissertation explored pediatric eating disorders and obesity, and she is a published co-author in the International Journal of Eating Disorders.
-Dr. Raineri completed her APA-accredited pre-doctoral internship at HealthPoint in Seattle, WA and returned to her native Oregon to complete her residency with CHAOS.
+Dr. Raineri completed her APA-accredited pre-doctoral internship at HealthPoint in Seattle, WA and returned to her native Oregon to complete her residency with CHAOS as part of her PhD training in psychology from fall 2018 to fall 2019.
 In her free time she enjoys cooking, interior decorating, and spending time with her husband and son.

 Dr. Julia Ray, PsyD (Psychologist Resident) grew up in San Diego, CA. She received a Master’s degree in clinical psychology at Antioch University in Santa Barbara, CA, in 2009.
 After moving to Oregon in 2010, she attended and earned a Master’s and Doctoral degree from Pacific University, with an emphasis in health psychology.
-After she completed her doctoral internship with HealthPoint in Seattle, WA; she joined the CHAOS team in 2018.
+After she completed her doctoral internship with HealthPoint in Seattle, WA; she joined the CHAOS team in 2018 as part of her PhD training in psychology from fall 2018 to fall 2019.
 She has spent most of her career in psychology working in primary care/hospital settings, in crisis and severe/persistent mental health agencies, and in juvenile probation and school counseling settings.
 Her passion is preventive medicine and working within integrated healthcare teams to help patients improve their overall quality of life.
 In her free time, she enjoys the great outdoors, camping, wine country, road trips, dancing, culinary experiences, and Pokémon Go.

 Dr. Roxanne Rich grew up in Central Oregon on a dairy farm in Powell Butte.
 She graduated from Washington State University with a B.S. in neuroscience in 2009, and continues to be an avid Cougar fan (although she also enjoys rooting for the Beavers and the Ducks).
 She then set about exploring the South and Midwest when she received her MD in 2014 from Meharry Medical College in Nashville, TN, and completed her pediatric residency training in 2017 at Indiana University School of Medicine in Indianapolis, IN.
 Although she left Oregon to pursue her education and medical training, her goal has always been to return to her home state to care for children.
 She particularly enjoys pediatrics because of the chance to watch children and their families grow together.
 She is especially passionate about counseling/educating parents about pediatric growth and development, as well as helping children receive appropriate mental health care.
 She enjoys spending time with her family, her cat, reading, jokingly debating with her twin sister (who is a veterinarian) who the “real doctor” in the family is, and a good movie.
 She also enjoys the multitude of outdoor activities available in Oregon.
 She is thrilled to have joined the CHAOS family and looks forward to caring for children in the Salem area.